 Our appointment line is open 24/7.

-We process all calls in the order they are received.
+We process requests in the order they are received.

-Our staff works on the unit each day, which is why you must leave a message.
-The animals are always our top priority.
+Our staff works on the unit each day, The animals are always our top priority.

-Calls are retrieved in the evenings and processed as quickly as possible, typically on weekends.
+We process requests in the evenings as quickly as possible.
 Sometimes it can take a few days.
 Please be patient!
 Leaving multiple messages slows that process.

 Dog or Cat